truenas/documentation/content/SCALE/SCALETutorials/Datasets/ManageQuotas.md

 Click in the **Group** field to view a list of system groups on the system.
 Begin typing a name to filter all groups on the system to find the desired group, then click on the group to add the name.
 Add additional groups by repeating the same process.
-A warning dialog displays if there are not matches found.
+A warning dialog displays if there are no matches found.

 To edit individual group quotas, click anywhere on a group name to open the **Edit Group Quota** screen where you can edit the **Group Data Quota** and **Group Object Quota** values.